sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 ## Purpose

-To elaborate on the re-usable methods the IT Strategy team will have at its disposal in communicating effectively its strategies to various audiences.
+To elaborate iterative process of soliciting the knowledge, experience judgement and values of wide range of different shareholders

 ## Objectives

 The objectives of the team's communication strategy are to:

-- Engage effectively with stakeholders during both the strategy making process and its execution
+- Enhance identity and maintaining relationships with stakeholders during both the strategy making process and its execution
 - Ensure stakeholders understand the intent of the IT strategies
 - Raise awareness of IT Strategies being produced and approved for ESDC personnel, more specifically IITB
-- Change behaviours and perceptions where necessary
+- Educate, train, change behaviours and perceptions where necessary
-- Demonstrate the success of IT strategies
+- Highlight the success of IT strategies

 ## Stakeholders, and Key Messages

-_Stakeholders_ represent the type of audience the team is looking to target, and what _messages_ this audience will be targeted with based on our understanding of what they need to know.
+_Stakeholders_ represent the type of audience the team plan to engage and collaborate in its strategic business processes, and what  _messages_  this audience will be introduced based on our understanding of their expectations and interests.

 <!-- markdownlint-disable MD033 -->